 A spectacular coastline of rugged high cliffs, quaint villages and centuries of English and Celtic history await you on Britain’s longest national walking trail, the South West Coast Path.
-The entire walk stretches from Minehead in the county of Somerset to Poole Harbour in Dorset, covering a total distance of 630 mile or 1013kms, generally taking around 7 weeks to complete.
+Traditionally the entire walk stretches from Minehead in the county of Somerset to Poole Harbour in Dorset, covering a total distance of 630 mile or 1013kms, generally taking around 7 weeks to complete.
 Life’s An Adventure has created a unique South West Coast Path walking holiday, choosing the most stunning sections of this walk in a 7 day Pack Free walking experience.

 We have handpicked stunning locations to stay each night, featuring superb upmarket properties with amazing views and wonderful dining experiences showcasing local produce and magnificent wines.
 This is a sensational must-do walk for your bucket list!